wwarthen/RomWBW/Source/Doc/UserGuide.md

 Linux/MacOS:

 `cat hd1k_prefix.dat hd1k_cpm22.img hd1k_cpm3.img hd1k_ws >hd.img`

+> **Note**: Apart from the hd1k_prefix.dat file (mentioned above)
+> there are actaully a number of other `hd1k_*_prefix.dat` files.
+These
+> additional prefix files are platform (generally romless) specific,
+> and should be ignored unless you are on one of these platforms.
+> If you are on one of these platforms you must use the correct prefix file

 In all of the examples above, the resulting file (hd.img) would now be written to your hard disk media and would be ready to use in a RomWBW